 See: Serpent Line.

-Different from the term ‘Earth Energy’ in that it includes all energies that can be dowsed on the surface of the earth.
-The source of these energies may be outside the earth or in specific parts of the earth, e.g. solar, lunar, planetary and other cosmic sources as well as topographical features on Earth.
+Different from the term ‘Earth Energy’ in that it generically refers to all energies that can be dowsed on the surface of the earth.
+The source of these energies may be outside the earth or in specific parts of the earth; thus the term apples to solar, lunar, planetary and other cosmic influences affecting the earth as well as those arising from terrestrial features.
+Like the term ‘Ley Line’, it is a poorly-chosen definition that has now passed into common usage so it seems that we are stuck with it.

 A naturally-occurring field of subtle energy relating to or emanating from the Earth as a whole.